Lessen Scheduling and Tasks

 Design Process

-I conducted competitive research and utilized feedback loops with engineering and product teams to iterate from wireframes to prototypes.
+I conducted quick, targeted research and utilized feedback loops with engineering and product teams to iterate from wireframes to prototypes.
 Frequent design reviews with tribe members, the larger engineering and design teams, and executives ensured alignment.
 User testing validated the designs, and I provided clear documentation for development, pairing closely with engineers to address any design issues.

 Image of 2 wireframes